thegreen-knight/thegreen-knight/README.md

-# Josh Light – Programmer & Security Expert
+# Josh – Programmer & Security Expert

 Welcome to my GitHub!
 My name is Josh, and I’m a cybersecurity analyst and programmer with a passion for building creative, secure, and efficient software.
 For the past four years, I’ve worked in the cybersecurity field—primarily with a startup—where I built internal tools and platforms from the ground up.